gitlapse/docs/source/index.md

 gem install gitlapse
 ```

-The Gitlapse API is organized around REST.
-Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+Gitlapse API is an opensource REST API for everyone who uses git, either on their own machines or via Git hosting services like Github & Bitbucket, you can always contribute to Gitlapse API on https://github.com/gitlapse/docs .
+Gitlapse API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.

-We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
+Gitlapse API uses built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.

-We support cross-origin resource sharing, allowing you to interact securely with our API from a client-side web application (though you should never expose your secret API key in any public website`s client-side code).
+Gitlapse API supports cross-origin resource sharing, allowing you to interact securely with it, from a client-side web application (though you should never expose your secret API key in any public website`s client-side code).

 JSON is returned by all API responses, including errors, although our API libraries convert responses to appropriate language-specific objects.
-Gitlapse API endpoints can be reached via Git, curl, or through our ruby SDK.
+Gitlapse API endpoints can be reached via Git itself, cURL, or through Gitlapse`s Ruby SDK.

 <aside class="notice">...</aside>